uchkunrakhimow/vision-shop/README.md

 1. **Upload Image**: User uploads an image through the interface.
 2. **Image Analysis**: The image is sent to Google Cloud Vision API, which returns labels and annotations.
-3. **Description Generation**: The labels are processed by Anthropic Openai API to generate SEO-friendly product descriptions.
+3. **Description Generation**: The labels are processed by Openai API to generate SEO-friendly product descriptions.
 4. **Result Display**: The user receives both the raw analysis and the formatted description, ready to use for e-commerce.

 ## Project Structure